-The best thing about it besides that it’s free to use, is probably its easy sharing features, which allows to send the document to meeting attendees even outside your organization and invite them to collaborate without requiring any learning curve whatsoever.
+The best thing about it besides that it’s free to use is probably its easy sharing features, which allow sending the document to meeting attendees even outside your organization and invite them to collaborate without requiring any learning curve whatsoever.

 11. Zapier for automating your meeting routines

 You probably already use a lot of services, and you probably will have even more of them after this article, which means it’ll be even easier to get lost.
 But Zapier is something else – this is the must-have app for connecting all your other apps and services, meaning you can now automate workflows and routine tasks.

 For example you can set it up to trigger a new Google Docs or an Evernote document, or a Miro board at the start of the meeting.
 Or set it up to send out an automated email to Google Calendar event attendees.
 If you get an email prior to a meeting in Gmail with an agenda attached, Zapier can copy the attachment from that email to your Trello board while immediately alerting you in, say, Slack.

 What’s really awesome about it is that it connects to the software of your Luxafor devices as well, meaning that you can notify yourself and others with a custom LED signal whenever automation is triggered or complete, leaving you with extra time and a smoother workflow of a meeting.

 Tips and Methods for Productive Meetings